Davey-Gravy/daviscoledotcom/content/posts/quality-content.md

 Still working on how this should be organized.
 There probably should be tiers of accessibility based on your prior knowledge of each section.

+I'm thinking I'll use headers, progressing in level of accessibility.
+Maybe 5 or so.

 - Technology
     - [Asianometry](https://www.youtube.com/@Asianometry)
     - [Louis Rossmann](https://www.youtube.com/@rossmanngroup)